-During the three months ended March 31, 2022, the Company issued 2,000,000 shares as the result of a like number of options being exercised.
-The amount recorded as share capital was \$473,425 which amount consisted of cash of \$300,000 and an additional sum of \$173,425, the latter being the fair value originally attributable to the options upon vesting, which amount was removed from other equity reserve.
+During the nine months ended September 30, 2022, the Company issued 2,250,000 shares as the result of a like number of options being exercised.
+The amount recorded as share capital was \$561,850 which amount consisted of cash of \$337,500 and an additional sum of \$224,350, the latter being the fair value originally attributable to the options upon vesting, which amount was removed from other equity reserve.

 On April 7, 2021, the Company closed a bought deal public offering of 24,769,800 common shares of the Company at a price of \$0.65 per share, for gross proceeds of \$16,100,370.
-The Company paid a cash commission of \$966,022 (equal to 6% of the gross proceeds) to the Underwriters and issued a total of 1,486,188 compensation warrants entitling the Underwriters to acquire common shares of the Company for a period up to April 7, 2023 at a price of \$0.65 per share.

-The fair value of the compensation warrants was estimated using the Black-Scholes option pricing model with the following assumptions: expected dividend yield of nil, risk-free interest rate of 0.23%, expected stock price volatility of 121%, expected life of two years and fair value per compensation warrant of \$0.41.
+The Company paid legal and other fees of \$253,055 in connection with the offering.
+The Company also paid a cash commission of \$966,022 (equal to 6% of the gross proceeds) to the Underwriters and issued a total of 1,486,188 compensation warrants entitling the Underwriters to acquire common shares of the Company for a period up to April 7, 2023 at a price of \$0.65 per share.
+The fair value of the compensation warrants was estimated as \$567,172 using the Black-Scholes option pricing model with the following assumptions: expected dividend yield of nil, risk-free interest rate of 0.23%, expected stock price volatility of 121%, expected life of two years and fair value per compensation warrant of \$0.41.
+The fair value of the compensation warrants was recorded as share issuance costs with a corresponding credit to other equity reserve.